Our resources have seen it all — and then we fixed it. We can help.

 - You’re constantly putting out fires and not following a plan

-- You have a business process (or processes) that are painful in Dynamics AX
+- You have a business process (or processes) that are painful in your Dynamics system

 - Your partner has told you there is no way you can upgrade (p.s. we can prove that’s not true)